troopashells/M.I.M.P/README.md

 WE ARE WORKING ON A SCRIPT TO DOWNLOAD 10-20 MUGENS AND AUTO MAKE SCRIPTS THAT INSTALL WINE, MESA, BOX86, MUGENS, AND LAUNCH FILES .

+*What if I have to install a game ?
+Install game in wine desktop launched with "Wine Desktop.sh" under wine in retropie.
+Then move games folder to /roms/wine/games or desired location .
+Normally things are installed to c drive of wine under /home/pi/.wine/cdrive/program files/game example .
+You have to "show hidden files " to see .wine folder .

 *Mugen Settings